Hafedh Dakhlaoui

 Hafedh Dakhlaoui (حافظ الدخلاوي; born January 20, 1986, La Marsa, Tunisia) is a French actor born in Tunisia and based in Sydney.

 Early life and career

-Dakhlaoui was born in La Marsa, Tunisia, for Tunisian swimming champion parents and started his acting career in an early age through participating in his school theater, at the age of 15 participated in Nadia and Sarra, a French-Tunisian film directed by Moufida Tlatli.
-In 2014, Dakhlaoui appeared in Black Rose, a Russian-American action film as max.
-In 2014, he played the role of Cole's Bodyguard in Showdown in Manila which was filmed in the Philippines.
-In 2015, Dakhlaoui appeared in Maximum Impact directed by Andrzej Bartkowiak.
-In 2019, he appeared in Wild League where he played Alexander.
-In 2020, he starred in Octopus Pot with Mykel Shannon Jenkins, played the lead role in the movie They called me Keith And the role of Walker in The Spy Who Never Dies.
+Dakhlaoui was born in La Marsa, Tunisia to Tunisian swimming champion parents.
+Dakhlaoui started his acting career at an early age through his school's theater.
+When he was 15, he acted in Nadia and Sarra, a French-Tunisian film directed by Moufida Tlatli.
+In 2014, Dakhlaoui appeared in Black Rose, a Russian-American action film, as Max.
+In the same year, he played Cole's Bodyguard in Showdown in Manila, filmed in the Philippines.
+In 2015, Dakhlaoui appeared in Maximum Impact, directed by Andrzej Bartkowiak.
+In 2019, he appeared in Wild League, playing Alexander.
+The following year, he starred in Octopus Pot with Mykel Shannon Jenkins, played the lead in the movie They called me Keith, and played Walker in The Spy Who Never Dies.